 Twisted Pair vs Coaxial Cable vs Fiber Cable: Twisted Pair Cable

-Twisted pair cable is a type of wiring in which two conductors of a single circuit are twisted together.
+Twisted pair cable, also named Ethernet or network cable, is a type of wiring in which two conductors of a single circuit are twisted together.
 It comes in two versions: Shielded Twisted Pair (STP) and Unshielded Twisted Pair (UTP).
 STP is commonly used in Token Ring networks and UTP is in Ethernet networks.
-For instance, Cat 7 twisted pair cables are used for 1000BASE-T (Gigabit Ethernet, or GbE) and 10GBASE-T (10-Gigabit Ethernet, or 10 GbE) networks.
+For instance, Cat7 cables are used for 1000BASE-T (Gigabit Ethernet, or GbE) and 10GBASE-T (10-Gigabit Ethernet, or 10 GbE) networks.
 The picture below displays what UTP (left) and STP (right) look like.

 When selecting which kind of cable is appropriate for network services, one should keep in mind that each cable has its unique advantages and disadvantages concerning about these factors: cost, speed, security, reliability, bandwidth, data carrying-capacity, and so on.

 Twisted Pair vs Coaxial Cable vs Fiber Optic Cable